Erie Workers Compensation Lawyer

 If the Bureau accepts your workers’ compensation claim, you will receive benefit checks within 21 days of at least a seven-day absence from work.
 If you miss work for 14 days because of an injury, you will receive payment for the first seven days.
 Regular payments may come to those with disabilities at weekly, biweekly, or monthly intervals.
 Payments can include two-thirds of average weekly lost wages, as well as compensation for all medical expenses.
 Payments will continue until a doctor clears you to return to work.

-The workers’ compensation system in Pennsylvania works in the form of an exchange.
+The workers’ compensation system in Pennsylvania operates in the form of an exchange.
 A workers’ compensation insurance company will deliver benefits to an injured worker regardless of the cause of the accident, in exchange for the employee’s ability to sue the employer.
 In many cases, this is a good arrangement for the employee.
 He or she does not bear the burden to prove the employer’s negligence to qualify for compensation.
 Sometimes, though, reserving the right to sue is a better choice for an injured worker.

 If an employer’s negligence caused or contributed to a workplace accident, those injured should seriously consider bringing a personal injury claim against the employer instead of filing for workers’ compensation.
 A negligence-based PI claim could result in greater compensation than workers’ compensation.
 While workers’ compensation only delivers benefits for two-thirds of lost wages, medical bills, and disability costs, a successful PI claim could result in compensation for total lost wages and lost capacity to earn, medical bills, pain and suffering, property damage, and other losses.